-- A direction attribute must only be defined on <role> elements contained in a <reaction> element on which the reversible attribute has a value of "yes". - [Only reversible reactions may occur in two directions.] - The direction attribute on a <role> element for which the role attribute has a value of "reactant" or "product" must have a value of "forward". - [This prevents the definition of inconsistent chemistry that could occur if a species could be explicitly defined as both a reactant and a product.] - A direction attribute must only have a value of "both" on <role> elements with a role attribute value of "catalyst", "activator", "inhibitor", or "modifier". - [It is not chemically sensible to say that a species is a "reactant" in both directions.
-Nor does it make sense to declare that a species is a "product" in both directions.] - Each <role> element contained in a given <variable_ref> element must have a unique combination of values for the role and direction attributes. - [Defining two <role> elements with the same role and direction attribute values would allow the definition of inconsistent stoichiometries or multiple delta variables for a single variable.
+• A direction attribute on a <role> element that is inside a <reaction> element with a reversible attribute value of "no" must have a value of "forward".

+[ Only reversible reactions may occur in two directions. ]

+- A direction attribute on a <role> element for which the role attribute has a value of "rate", "reactant" or "product" must have a value of "forward". - [ Variables representing the reaction rate, a reactant or a product should always be labelled as such in the forward direction.
+To do otherwise would cause the implicit mathematics defined by the delta\variable and stoichiometry attributes on the reactant and product variables to be erroneous. ] - Each <role> element contained in a given <variable\ref> element must have a unique combination of values for the role and direction attributes. - [ Defining two <role> elements with the same role and direction attribute values would allow the definition of inconsistent stoichiometries or multiple delta variables for a single variable.
 Both of these situations would imply inconsistent mathematics.]